She lives in the little town I grew up in.

 Because in this little Ohio town lies my past.

+I think the start of the school year gets to me.
 It seems like around this time, every year I get emotional.

 And I can’t figure out why.